-With the summer heat starting to settle in and school letting out, Ohioans are looking for a way to cool down and enjoy the beautiful weather and great outdoors.
-One of my favorite outdoorsy pastimes in Ohio is kayaking and canoeing.
-Ohio has an abundance of rivers, creeks, and lakes perfect for paddling the day away – whether you’re searching for somewhere to leisurely float along, or some rapids, Ohio has it all!
-Here are 5 of my favorite places to paddle:
+One favorite outdoorsy pastimes in Ohio is kayaking and canoeing.
+Ohio has an abundance of rivers, creeks, and lakes perfect for paddling the day away – whether you’re searching for somewhere to leisurely float along or some rapids!
+Here are five favorite places to paddle:

 The Hocking Hills region of southeastern Ohio is one of the most beautiful areas in the entire state, and if you’re looking for an alternative to hitting the trails, paddling down the Hocking River is a great option.
 Boasting some of the same famous scenery featured along the trails of Hocking Hills State Park, the river is an incredibly beautiful destination!
 One popular place to rent watercraft is Hocking Hills Canoe Livery, which offers kayaking and canoeing, as well as rafting.
 The company also offers campgrounds and packages that include horseback riding and family fun adventures!